Origin of words

 While some auxiliary languages choose, to their credit, to borrow their vocabulary fairly from different languages of the world for the sake of neutrality, Mundeze pursues the pragmatic objective of being as easily recognisable as possible throughout the world.

 By way of comparison, the auxiliary languages with the most neutral vocabulary are the a priori languages, but a totally neutral vocabulary just makes it fairly difficult for everyone to learn.
-If we consider that a language whose vocabulary is based solely on English would disadvantage all those who do not speak French, this means that a language whose vocabulary doesn’t come from anywhere would disadvantage everyone.
+If we consider that a language whose vocabulary is based solely on English would disadvantage all those who do not speak English, this means that a language whose vocabulary doesn’t come from anywhere would disadvantage everyone.

 If a language contains 10% words of Turkish origin, it means that Turks (who represent 1/100th of the world population) will be able to understand 10% of the vocabulary.
 Unfortunately, they won’t get very far with this….